pearcej/cppds/_sources/LinearBasic/ConvertingDecimalNumberstoBinaryNumbers.rst

 divide the decimal number
 by 2 and to keep track of the remainder.
 The first division by 2 gives information as to whether the value is even or odd.
 An even value will have a remainder of 0.
+When the number is even, dividing it by 2 will leave a remainder of 0, meaning the binary representation of the number will have a 0 in the least significant bit (LSB).
-It will have the digit 0 in the 1s place.
-An odd value will have a remainder of 1 and will have the digit 1 in the 1s place.
+Conversely, when the number is odd, the remainder will be 1, indicating a 1 in the LSB.
 We think about building our binary number as a sequence of digits; the first remainder we compute will actually be the last digit in the sequence.
 As shown in :ref:`Figure 5 <fig_decbin>`, we again see the reversal property that signals that a stack is likely to be the